 What are my fertility treatment options, and how much do they cost?

-There are many different options for fertility treatments and the one you choose will be dependent on your overall health, the reason for your infertility, and the recommendation of your doctor or fertility specialist.
-Here’s a look at the average estimated costs for the most common fertility treatments in the United States.
+There are many different options for fertility treatments.
+The one you choose will depend on your personal situation -- and what you can afford.
+Here’s a look at the average estimated cost of fertility treatments in the United States.

 Clomiphene and gonadotropins are two of the most commonly prescribed fertility drugs.
-The goal of both is to cause ovulation, clomiphene by stimulating the hormones in your brain and gonadotropins by stimulating your ovaries directly.
-The success rate is what makes them so popular; 30 to 40% of women taking clomiphene conceive by their third treatment cycle, while the rate for pregnancy on gonadotropins in 15% each cycle.
+The goal of both is to cause ovulation, either by stimulating your hormones or your ovaries.
+The success rate is what makes them so popular.
+30 to 40% of women taking clomiphene conceive by their third treatment cycle.
+The rate for pregnancy on gonadotropins in 15% each cycle.

 - Gonadotropins — ranges from $155 to $6,446 per cycle.